 Network Services abides by the standard maintenance and service change process.
 See the ITS and Campus SLA for additional detail.
-Maintenance windows are every Saturday and Sunday from 6:00am - 8:00am.
+Maintenance windows are noted on the ITS and Campus SLA.

 7.1 Rates Process

 Network Services are part of the Information User Assessment.
 However, those services that are not part of Information User are based on approved recharge rates.
-Rates can be found at http://its.ucsc.edu/network/network-rates.html
+Rates can be found at: http://its.ucsc.edu/network/

 8.1 System Performance and Availability Reporting